EddieBranigan/Python-projects/README.md

 # Python-projects

 <b>schedule_planner:</b>
-Using xlrd, win32com.client and tkinter modules, creates a gui that allows the user to search an excel file and create a
+Creates a gui that allows the user to select an excel file with their roster and add all day events to their outlook calendar, comprising of their rostered days.

-  <b>dependencies:</b>

-  <b>How to use:</b>
+dependencies:
+modules - xlrd, win32com.client, tkinter
+outlook must be open as it uses the win32com client